Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication: System Model and Notations

 \subsection{Notations}

 Throughout this paper, we use the following notational conventions.
 Random variables are denoted by uppercase letters, such as $X$, $Y$, and $Z$.
 Their corresponding realizations (i.e., specific instances) are denoted by lowercase bold letters, such as $\boldsymbol{x}$, $\boldsymbol{y}$, and $\boldsymbol{z}$.
 The space from which these random variables are drawn is represented by calligraphic letters, such as $\mathcal{X}$, $\mathcal{Y}$ and $\mathcal{Z}$.
 We denote entropy of a random variable $X$ by $H(X)$.
 The mutual information between two random variables $X$ and $Y$, is denoted by $I(X; Y)$.
 We use $I(Z; X | Y)$ to denote the conditional mutual information between $Z$ and $X$ given $Y$.
 We use the expectation notation \( \mathbb{E}[\cdot] \), which refers to the average value of a random variable over a distribution.
+Most of the symbols in the article are listed in Table \ref{tab:symbols}.